lichen2018/stLocation/README.md

   ```
 #### Return
   ```
-  adata                     result of stLocation score_lst                 list of score for each cell
+  adata                     result of stLocation. score_lst                 list of score for each cell. select_ct_lst             list of selected cell types.
   ```